GIScience/gis-training-resource-center/content/Wiki/en_qgis_automation_wiki.md

 **Executing the Model**

 To run the model click the green arrow in the top bar, a new window will open where you will have to enter/specify your inputs, then click "Run".
-Output layers are automatically added to you QGIS project interface.
+Output layers are automatically added to your QGIS project interface.

 Once you are finished creating your workflow, or you want to test the result of your model, you can execute the model.
 This will automatically perform all the processing steps you entered into the graphical modeler, and create layers in your QGIS-project for the defined outputs: